suitenumerique/people/docs/interoperability/dimail.md

 Mailboxes can be created by a domain owners or administrators in People's domain tab.

 On enabled domains, mailboxes are created at the same time on dimail (and a confirmation email is sent to the secondary email).
-On pending/failed domains, mailboxes are only created locally with "pending" status and are sent to dimail upon domain's activation.
+On pending/failed domains, mailboxes are only created locally with "pending" status and are sent to dimail upon domain's (re)activation.
 On disabled domains, mailboxes creation is not allowed.